OfflineAudioContext() constructor—part of the Web Audio API—creates and returns a new

-- An integer representing the size of the buffer in sample-frames.
+- An integer specifying the number of channels the resulting

 It is important to note that, whereas you can create a new